Roznn/News/_posts/2012-09-12-how-to-write-a-blog.md

 ---
 layout: post
-title:  "how to write a blog"
+title:  "how to use data from CSV"
 date:   2012-09-12 19:41:59 +0000
 categories: jekyll update
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.

-I hope you like it!
+The data below is read directly from [test.csv](_data/test.csv) to generate a list of peoplename  with urls:

 <ul>
 {% for test in site.data.test %}